AjaySingh136/LEARN-apache-flink-java/README.md

 </project>
 ```

-You opened and replaced flink-wordcount/pom.xml with a version that:
+You opened and replaced flink-tst-modules/pom.xml with a version that:
 - sets Java 17,
 - adds Flink dependencies as “provided”,
-- and configures the Maven Shade Plugin to produce a fat jar named flink-wordcount-assembly.jar,
+- and configures the Maven Shade Plugin to produce a fat jar named flink-tst-modules-assembly.jar,
 - sets the main class (com.example.WordCount).

 Why we do this